 3. ADMIRE SOME FAMOUS FRESCOES IN THE PALAZZO PUBBLICO

-4. VISIT THE DUOMO WITH THE ‘GATES OF HEAVEN’ TOUR
+4. VISIT THE DUOMO WITH A ‘SKIP THE LINE CITY WALKING TOUR’

-When you explore Siena Cathedral, don’t forget to dedicate some time to visit the Piccolomini Library, on the highlights of this church.
+The Piccolomini Library is one the highlights of this church.
 An impressive room whose walls are covered top to bottom with vivid colourful scenes of the life of Pope Pius II (1405-1464) an impressive character more famous for his ambition than his devotion.
 This series of frescoes is a masterpiece by Pinturicchio, a Renaissance master highly regarded for his decorative work.
 You enter through a small door located on the left side of the nave.

 While in Siena you should definitely try a plate of Pici, handmade thick spaghetti that are typical of this area.
 They are made of flour and water (no eggs), a very simple dish that used to be the food of the country people.
 Fresh and delicious, one of the favourite way to eat them is with pecorino cheese and pepper (pici cacio e pepe), a real classic.
 If you’re up for something more elaborate, go for a wild boar or duck sauce.